savonet/book/language.md

 ### Association lists

 A quite useful combination of the two previous data structures is _association lists_, which are lists of pairs.
-Those can be thought of a some kind of
+Those can be thought of as some kind of
 dictionary: each pair is an entry whose first component is its key and second component is its value.
 These are the way metadata are represented for instance: they are lists of pairs of strings, the first string being the name of the